duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Print out the AprilTags and place them on top of Duckiebots and in Duckietown.
 Configure a map description file for this.
 Check [duckietown-world](https://github.com/duckietown/duckietown-world) for an example.
 Aim to have neighboring towers seeing at least one common AprilTag and to have each watchtower see at least two AprilTags.

-TODO: For Amaury: Explain where the config files for the city and the Duckiebots are by default and what needs to be chenged there by the user.
+TODO: For Amaury: Explain where the config files for the city and the Duckiebots are by default and what needs to be changed there by the user.

 ### Step 3: Setup a ROS Master machine {#demo-cslam-run-3}